HassanRaza02/EVM-HELPER/docs/fetch-tokens-guide.md

 3. Add metadata like network identifier
 4. Validate tokens using security checks
 5. Filter out invalid tokens (with exceptions for essential tokens like WETH)

+## 5. Storage Options

+### In-Memory Storage
+- Store tokens in arrays or maps
+- Suitable for simple scripts or one-time runs
+- No persistence between script executions

+### File-Based Storage
+- Save tokens to JSON files
+- Simple persistence without database setup
+- Easy to version control and share

+### Database Storage (MongoDB)
+- Define schema and model for tokens
+- Implement CRUD operations
+- Support for querying and indexing
+- Suitable for production applications